DTR Bandit: Learning to Make Response-Adaptive Decisions With Low Regret: Introduction

 Traditionally, DTRs are estimated offline, usually from data collected by sequential multiple assignment randomized trials (SMARTs), which randomize assignment at each decision point.
-Some of the most well-known SMART studies include the CATIE trial for antipsychotic medications in patients with Alzheimer's disease \citep{schneider2001national}, the STAR*D trial for treatment of depression \citep{lavori2000design}, and the PROBIT trial for the promotion of breastfeeding \citep{kramer2001promotion}.
-Many \textit{offline} learning methods for DTRs have been proposed, which assume that we have access to the collection of observed trajectories for all patients who participated in the study (we review these methods in \cref{section: literature}).
-However, sequential randomized trials are usually rather costly and limited in size in practice, especially in healthcare domains.
-Thus, it would be attractive to use algorithms that learn an effective dynamic treatment regime in an online manner while ensuring subjects have good outcomes, much like the above mentioned contextual bandit algorithms but being able to be response-adaptive at the unit level.
+Many \textit{offline} learning methods for DTRs have been proposed, which assume that we have access to the collection of observed trajectories for all patients who participated in the study.
+However, sequential randomized trials are usually costly and limited in size in practice, especially in healthcare domains.
+Thus, it would be attractive to use algorithms that learn an effective DTR in an online manner while ensuring subjects have good outcomes, much like the contextual bandit algorithms but being able to be response-adaptive at the unit level.
 Adaptivity is incredibly crucial in practice: while contextual bandits can personalize treatments to individuals' baseline characteristics such as age, weight, comorbidities, \etc, these features' predictive ability pales in comparison to the informativeness of an individual's actual response to an actual treatment.